-“Physicians have important new tools to care safely for our most vulnerable patients in this crisis thanks to the timely actions by the Trump administration, Gov. Greg Abbott, Texas Medical Board President Sherif Zaafran, MD, and Insurance Commissioner Kent Sullivan,” TMA President David C. Fleeger said.
+“Physicians have important new tools to care safely for our most vulnerable patients in this crisis thanks to the timely actions by the Trump administration, Gov. Greg Abbott, Texas Medical Board President Sherif Zaafran, MD, and Insurance Commissioner Kent Sullivan,” then-TMA President David C. Fleeger said when the changes were announced in March.
 “We are working closely with congressional leaders to expand telemedicine payment parity to all health plans so we can provide the high quality of care all Texas patients deserve.”

-Effective March 20, Medicaid and Medicaid managed care organizations (MCOs) will pay for audio-only telephone consultations as authorized by TMB.
+Effective March 20 through July 31, Medicaid and Medicaid managed care organizations (MCOs) will pay for audio-only telephone consultations as authorized by TMB.

 The Texas Health and Human Services Commission (HHSC) said covered evaluation and management CPT codes are 99201-05 and 99211-15 and should be billed with the -95 modifier.
 Medicaid and Medicaid MCOs also will pay for certain behavioral services provided over the telephone.

-Additionally, effective immediately, HHSC will pay federally qualified health centers as telemedicine and telehealth service distant site providers.
+Additionally, effective March 18, HHSC will pay federally qualified health centers as telemedicine and telehealth service distant site providers.

 Insurers to Cover Visits

-Governor Abbott on Tuesday waived certain regulations and directed the Texas Department of Insurance (TDI) to issue an emergency rule relating to telemedicine provided through state-regulated insurance plans.
+Governor Abbott waived certain regulations and directed the Texas Department of Insurance (TDI) to issue an emergency rule relating to telemedicine provided through state-regulated insurance plans.

-These actions build upon waivers the governor issued last week to allow physicians to establish a doctor-patient relationship over the telephone.
+These actions built upon waivers the governor issued March 14 to allow physicians to establish a doctor-patient relationship over the telephone.

-Effective immediately, the U.S. Health and Human Services (HHS) Office for Civil Rights will not penalize physicians for noncompliance with HIPAA when they serve patients in good faith through common, nonpublic-facing communications technologies, such as FaceTime or Skype.
+HIPAA Restrictions Suspended Effective March 18, the U.S. Health and Human Services (HHS) Office for Civil Rights will not penalize physicians for noncompliance with HIPAA when they serve patients in good faith through common, nonpublic-facing communications technologies, such as FaceTime or Skype.